denten-books/plain-text/main.md

 volume, and to run the messages through a machine without human assistance.
-At that point, telegraph diverged from the telephone to became a device of asynchronous communication, displacing the act of communication in time as it does in space.
+At that point, telegraph diverged from the telephone to became a device of asynchronous communication, displacing the act of communication in time as it did in space.
 But even with the advent of removable storage media, the bandwidth, or, the "information density" of the system was limited by the number and the size of available cables.
 Independent developments in communication technology led to a range of techniques known as